affinda/affinda-python/docs/models.md

 an endpoint request specified wait=False, when polling use this variable to determine when to stop polling.
-'error' field of the main return object. automatically deleted.
+'error' field of the main return object. deleted.
 Defaults to no expiry.
 - `identifier` (`str`): Required.
 Unique identifier for the resume.
 If creating a document and left
 - `file_name` (`str`): Optional filename of the file.
 - `ready` (`bool`): Required.
 If true, the document has finished processing.
 Particularly useful if
 - `ready_dt` (`~datetime.datetime`): Required.
 The datetime when the document was ready.
 - `failed` (`bool`): Required.
 If true, some exception was raised during processing.
 Check the
 - `user` (`~affinda.models.User`): Required.
-- `expiry_time` (`str`): Required.
-The date/time in ISO-8601 format when the resume will be
+- `expiry_time` (`str`): The date/time in ISO-8601 format when the resume will be automatically

 <a name="models._models.Paths1My65ZdRedactedResumesGetResponses200ContentApplicationJsonSchema"></a>